cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 ### Understanding the data structures

-Another thing you probably heard about is **data structures.** Data structures is our ways of storing and organizing our data.
-It is important how you organize things, so that you're trying to find something, you won't feel so much pain.
-Think of your closet, you could have tossed every clothing item inside, and you would spend hours trying to find a single thing, everyday.
+Another thing you probably heard about is **data structures.** Data structures is our ways of storing and organizing our data with optimal runtime complexity for accesing, adding or removing data.
+It is important how you organize things, so that when you're trying to find something, you won't be in so much agony.
+Think of your closet, you could have tossesd every clothing item inside, and you would spend hours trying to find a single thing, everyday.
 Or you can organize it by dividing into subdivisions using their type (shirt, pants, shorts, hats) or if you're feeling crazier, you can divide these subdivisions by their colors.

 The types of data structures used in computer science are **array**, **hash table**, **linked list**, **graph**, **tree**, **queue**, and **stack.** The type of the data structures are important, because each and every one of them have their own organization methods.

+JavaScript natively implements several data structures.
+The array data structure in JS is very powerful, and can do tremendous amount of things.
+For example, it covers everything a queue data structure can do, and much more.
+So you can use a JS array to represent a queue.

 Let's talk about them one by one.